thegricean/overinformativeness/README.md

 #### Threshold semantics models

-Play around with different shapes of priors and utterance costs and values to communicate.
-For all combinations (735, see overinformativeness.md) run model and create pretty plots.
-Figure out exactly what the main things are that you're interested in.
+Played around with different shapes of priors and utterance costs and values to communicate.
+For all combinations (3675, see overinformativeness.md) ran model and created some visualizations of the most interesting effects.

 ![Plot of speaker probabilities for matched variance priors and object values](/church_playground/threshold_models/firsttry/graphs/matched_variance.jpg "Matched variances and object values")